What We're Working On and Why

 During the summer of 2020 we undertook the restoration of the Hilltop Farm chicken coop, which was in poor condition.

 We rebuilt the roof, eaves, sills and doors.
-Our former Board President, Tom Wardell, who has years of experience repairing old structures to their original glory, restored nine of the windows.
+Our former Board President, Tom Wardell - now deceased - had years of experience repairing old structures to their original glory.
+He restored nine of the windows.
 For 15 others that were too deteriorated, he replaced their wooden sashes and glazed in the original glass.

 We repainted the entire exterior.